-Pursuant to the Trademark Law of the PRC, or the Trademark Law, which was amended on August 30, 2013 and became effective from May 1, 2014, registered trademarks refer to trademarks that have been approved and registered by the Trademark Office of the State Administration for Industry & Commerce, which include commodity trademarks, service trademarks, collective marks and certification marks.
-The trademark registrant shall enjoy an exclusive right to use the trademark, which shall be protected by law.
+Pursuant to the amended Trademark Law of the PRC, or the Trademark Law, effective May 1, 2014, registered trademarks refer to trademarks that have been approved and registered by the Trademark Office of the State Administration for Industry & Commerce, which include commodity trademarks, service trademarks, collective marks and certification marks.
+The trademark registrant shall enjoy an exclusive right to use the trademarks, which shall be protected by law.
+On April 23, 2019, the NPC Standing Committee promulgated the latest amendment to the PRC Trademark Law, which came into effect on November 1, 2019.
+The latest amendment to the Trademark Law additionally provides that, among other things, (i) an application for registration of a malicious trademark not for use shall be rejected, (ii) those who apply for trademark registration maliciously shall be given administrative penalties of warning or fines based on the circumstances; and (iii) those who file malicious trademark lawsuits shall be punished by the people's court according to applicable laws.